Graham&son Graham&son

 This method works best for mild blockages.
 If the water still drains slowly, a stronger approach may be needed.

-1. Wire Hanger
+Method 3.
+Wire Hanger

 A standard wire hanger can act as a makeshift drain tool.
 It can push clogs deeper or hook onto objects stuck in the pipes.